Allie (wrestler)

-Laura Dennis (born September 3, 1987) is a Canadian professional wrestler, better known by the ring names Allie and The Bunny.
-She is currently signed to All Elite Wrestling (AEW).

-She is best known for her time in Impact Wrestling, where she is a former two-time Impact Knockouts Champion.
+Laura Dennis (born September 3, 1987), better known by the ring names Allie and The Bunny, is a Canadian professional wrestler.
+She is best known for her time in Impact Wrestling from 2013 to 2019, where she is a former two-time Impact Knockouts Champion and All Elite Wrestling (AEW) from 2019 to 2023.
 She has also competed for Great Canadian Wrestling, NCW Femmes Fatales, Shimmer Women Athletes, Shine Wrestling, Women Superstars Uncensored (WSU) and Combat Zone Wrestling (CZW) under the ring name Cherry Bomb.
 With tag team partner Kimber Lee, collectively known as The Kimber Bombs, they have held the Shine Tag Team Championship and the Shimmer Tag Team Championship both once.
 She is also a former 1 time WSU Champion.

 Professional wrestling career

 Canadian promotions (2005–2016)

-On her eighteenth birthday, Dennis signed up to begin training at the Squared Circle Training centre based in Toronto, Ontario, with Rob Etcheverria.
+On her seventeenth birthday, Dennis signed up to begin training at the Squared Circle Training centre based in Toronto, Ontario, with Rob Etcheverria.
 Etchevaria named her Cherry Bomb, and she began wrestling under the name.
 She later trained with Derek Wylde.
 She debuted in May 2005 in Oshawa, Ontario.

 Cherry Bomb debuted for the Pure Wrestling Association (PWA) in a match with 21st Century Fox on July 22, 2005.
 She competed in the Elite 8 Tournament, but was eliminated by Danyah Rivietz in the first round.
 Later in the night, she aligned with Kristal Banks only to lose to the tag team of Tiana Ringer and Luscious Lily.
 She scored her very first victory against 21st Century Fox at a PWX event.
 In January 2006, Cherry Bomb lost to 21st Century Fox in a match to determine the inaugural PWA Elite Women's Champion.

 She appeared for Ottawan promotion, Capital City Championship Combat, in 2008.
 Cherry Bomb also wrestled for Classic Championship Wrestling (CCW), and once held their Women's Championship, which she successfully defended against Evilyn, Alexxis, and Jaime D.

 Cherry Bomb was part of the debut show of NCW Femmes Fatales on September 5, 2009, where she lost to Sara Del Rey.
 She gained her first victory in the promotion on February 6, 2010, when she defeated Mistress Belmont.
 She was scheduled to wrestle against Daffney at NCW Femmes Fatales' third show, but was unable to make the show.
 At Femmes Fatales IX on July 7, 2012, Cherry Bomb and Sweet Cherrie unsuccessfully challenged The Canadian NINJAs (Portia Perez and Nicole Matthews) for the Shimmer Tag Team Championship.
 After the match, Cherry Bomb attacked Sweet Cherrie, blaming her for the loss.